Education & Curriculum Access

 Published: April 26, 2025

-Action: Ask Congress to renew funding for schools still recovering from the pandemic.Who to Send This Letter To: Your U.S. Senators and U.S. House Representative
+Action: Urge your members of Congress to restore federal school funding and protect the well-being of Michigan students and educators.Who to Send This Letter To: Your U.S. Senators and U.S. House Representative

 Mail These Letters To: (Ferndale, MI)